 2. Road End Survey update: At this time four roads will be surveyed, which were previously budgeted for.
 Kruger, Creswell, Erickson and Third.

-3. Day Park Sprinkler System: At this time the contractor (name) we will use is different than originally approved but the budgeted total will remain the same.
+3. Day Park Sprinkler System: At this time the contractor Thunder Cloud Sprinklers we will use is different than originally approved but the budgeted total will remain the same.
 Work should begin the second week of June.

 F. AGENDA ITEM FOR INFORMATIONAL PURPOSE ONLY: No items at this time.